manu-duggal/Fake_News_Detection/README.md

 # Fake_News_Detection
-A Semantic Classification model to extract the semantic relations from the text to detect Fake news Articles.
+The objective is to develop a Semantic Classification model.
+Word2Vec method will be used to extract the semantic relations from the text and develop a basic understanding of how to train supervised models to categorise text based on its meaning, rather than just syntax.
+We will explore how this technique is used in situations where understanding textual meaning plays a critical role in making accurate and efficient decisions.